Clarity-Digital-Twin/brain-go-brrr/docs/EVALUATION_METRICS.md

 ```

 ### Channel Note
-- TUEV parity keeps all 23 raw channels, including A1/A2/T1/T2, with mixed‑case canonical names.
+- TUEV parity keeps all 23 raw channels, including A1/A2/T1/T2, with mixed-case canonical names.
-- A learnable mapper converts 23→20 before EEGPT; we do not synthesize channels in parity mode.
+- A learnable mapper converts 23->20 before EEGPT; we do not synthesize channels in parity mode.

 ---